For Children and Teens

 Children and teens may need extra resources or specific support through deployment phases.
 These resources are ones that military children and teens can use themselves to help them work through common issues and foster strengths.

 - This website is a partnership between the DoD and Sesame Street that children of military families can use themselves.
-It includes resources for pre-school children, school-age children, and families.
+The games include using art and music to express thoughts and feelings.

 - This interactive booklet from Operation R.E.A.D.Y helps children between the ages six and eight cope with deployment.
 Activities allow children to remain involved in the lives of their deployed parent and at the same time maintain a strong connection with the at-home parent.